 The sample for this research consisted of 26 participants with 10 participants completing the one-on-one interview and all 26 participants completing the questionnaire.
-Although the research met the required number for interview participants.
-There is a paucity of data due to some of the interviews fell short of the required length of 45- 60 minutes.
+Although the research met the required number for interview participants, there is a paucity of data because some of the interviews fell short of the required length of 45- 60 minutes.
 Paucity of data is considered a major weakness in this study.
 Due to the limited duration of some of the interviews, the scope and depth of data collection were constrained.
 Efforts were made to cover key topics, but the shortness of the interviews may have restricted the exploration of insightful information.
-The interview duration of less than 45-60 minutes necessitated a focused coding through MAXQDA that help with coding the most critical aspects relevant to the study and research questions.
+The interview duration of less than 45-60 minutes necessitated a focused coding through MAXQDA that helped with coding the most critical aspects relevant to the study and research questions.
 The participants were thoroughly engaged throughout the study.
 Participants provided concise responses within the limited timeframe which helped to maximize the quality and relevance of the data collected.

 Although new codes did not emerge with the 10 interview participants, the reduced interview times may have influenced the extent to which data saturation was achieved.
-Future research with extended interview durations is recommended to validate and expand upon my research findings.
+Future research with extended interview durations is recommended to validate and expand research findings.
 Analytical strategies were used to account for the shortness of the interviews.
 This included thematic analysis techniques that effectively captured and interpreted themes from the data.

 The researcher acknowledges the limitation imposed by the shorter interview times in this study.
 This constraint is considered in the recommendations for future research and Reflection on the Dissertation Journey.
 Although some participants had shorter interview times, ethical considerations such as participant willingness to engage were carefully balanced with the need for more comprehensive data collection.
-Future research would have extended interview durations to allow for a more in-depth exploration of the study which would contribute to a more comprehensive understanding of the research questions.
+Future research would have extended interview durations to allow for a more in-depth exploration of the study that would contribute to a more comprehensive understanding of the research questions.

-There were weaknesses found in this study that relates to data analysis and paucity of data.
+There were weaknesses found in this study that relate to data analysis and paucity of data.
 The analysis revealed significant overlap between categories and themes that suggests that the boundaries between them are not as distinct as initially anticipated.
 This overlap indicated an interconnectedness within the data that created conceptual blurring.
 Conceptual blurring occurred due to the themes and category being similar which caused the data to have broader constructs rather than distinct, isolated themes.
 The similarity between categories and themes reflects the depth of the research rather than the extent of participant responses.
 Future research could benefit from a more iterative approach to categorization that allows for more distinct and differentiated themes to emerge.

-Although this research showed weakness relating to paucity of data and data analysis, the participant perspectives was important in this research.
-The participant were all African American alumni that attended a PWI in the South Atlantic Region of the United States.
-The codes produce from the data analysis reflected a uniformity in the participants perspective.
+Although this research showed weakness relating to paucity of data and data analysis, the participant perspectives were important in this research.
+The participants were all African American alumni who attended a PWI in the South Atlantic Region of the United States.
+The codes produced from the data analysis reflected a uniformity in the participants’ perspective.
 This consistency showed common experiences or shared viewpoints within the sample population which may have inadvertently influenced the convergence of themes and categories.
 A review of the data collection and analysis methods was completed to identify potential biases that could contribute to this outcome.
 The analytical approach used led to the merging of themes and categories.
 Future studies would use different analytical approach to enhance differentiation